beberlei/composer-monorepo-plugin/README.md

 The following steps are performed by building:

-1. It detects `fiddler.json` files in subdirectories except `vendor/` and marks them as roots of sub-components.
+1. It detects `fiddler.json` files in subdirectories except `vendor/` and marks them as roots of packages.
 2. It then fetches all composer packages from the locally installed packages.
-3. Finally for each sub-component with `fiddler.json` it generates a `vendor/autoload.php` file using all the dependencies defined in that component from either other components or composer packages.
+3. Finally for each package with `fiddler.json` it generates a `vendor/autoload.php` file using all the dependencies defined in that package from either other Fiddler or Composer packages.

 ## Benefits

-1. You can just `require "vendor/autoload.php;` in every component as if you were using Composer.
+1. You can just `require "vendor/autoload.php;` in every package as if you were using Composer.
    Only autoloads from the `fiddler.json` are included, which means all dependencies must be explicitly specified.
 2. No one-to-one git repository == composer package requirement anymore,